CERTCC/CERT-Guide-to-CVD/docs/topics/roles/finder.md

 practice's business development.

-Furthermore, vendors may choose to look for vulnerabilities in their own products---a practice that we strongly encourage.
+Furthermore, vendors may choose to look for vulnerabilities in their own products&mdash;a practice that we strongly encourage.
 This can be done via

 - in-house expertise and testing
 - contracted security testing